Topical hyperbaric oxygenation in the treatment of recalcitrant open wounds. A clinical report | Canada Hyperbarics Skip to main content

 What They Found

 The report attributed improved healing and prevention of amputation in both cases to THO therapy.
-The study observed success in treating ischemic lower extremity ulcers with THO, suggesting its efficacy in improving wound healing rates.
+The study observed success in treating ischaemic lower extremity ulcers with THO, suggesting its efficacy in improving wound healing rates.

 Canadian Relevance